waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 1 (Pits are step-on warps):** FAILED.
 Stepping on the pit at (5, 14) did not trigger a warp.
 - **Hypothesis 2 (Pits are 'A' press warps):** FAILED.
 Pressing 'A' while standing on the pit at (5, 14) did not trigger a warp.
 - **Hypothesis 3 (Boulders are obstacles):** The boulders in the tower might be movable with Strength, opening new paths.
+- **Puzzle Solution:** Defeating my rival, SILVER, on the first floor caused the floor to collapse, revealing the basement and the legendary beasts.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.